BhuwanPandey/Django-project/README.md

 # Django-project
-For the demo you can checkout
+For the more django project you can checkout this:- https://www.youtube.com/channel/UC_aXqLi5gdhfqG6XwokSAXw?view_as=subscriber
-https://www.youtube.com/channel/UC_aXqLi5gdhfqG6XwokSAXw?view_as=subscriber